Assign input values with scenarios

 -

-Enter new values in the input fields.
+Enter new values in the input fields, or select different environment variables.

 -